Can We Remove the Square-Root in Adaptive Gradient Methods? A Second-Order Perspective: A Second-order Perspective

-Without the square root, an adaptive method takes a step where the outer product $\vH=\vg\vg^T$ is used as a curvature approximation.
-For example, when $\gamma=0$ and $\vS$ is a full matrix, we obtain the update of full-matrix AdaGrad without the square root.
+where $\gamma \in \{0,1\}$ and the outer product $\vH=\vg\vg^\top$ is used as a curvature approximation.
+Note that we incorporate outer products from previous iterations as $\stepsize_2 >0$.
+For example, when $\gamma=0$ and $\vS$ is a full matrix, we obtain the update of full-AdaGrad without the square root.

 The above update resembles a second-order method.
 However, it is not invariant to the scale of the loss, unlike Newton's method: Scaling the loss by a constant $c$ scales the gradient and Hessian by $c$, but the gradient outer product by $c^2$, which is inconsistent with its role as a Hessian approximation and therefore conflicts with the second-order interpretation.
-We will resolve this particular conflict and improve the justification of square-root-free adaptive methods through approximate second-order methods.
+We will resolve this particular conflict and improve the justification of square-root-free adaptive methods through an approximate second-order view.

-The key step is to define the gradient outer product as a novel empirical Fisher that \emph{differs} from the standard empirical Fisher discussed in the deep learning literature \citep{kingma2014adam,kunstner2019limitations,martens2020new}.
-Our empirical Fisher relies on the aggregated mini-batch gradient, rather than per-sample gradients.
-Since the Fisher is tied to a probability distribution that must be normalized, this provides a gauge to automatically make updates invariant to the scale of the loss.
+The key step is to view the outer product as a novel empirical Fisher that \emph{differs} from the standard empirical Fisher discussed in the DL literature \citep{kingma2014adam,kunstner2019limitations,martens2020new}.
+Our empirical Fisher relies on the aggregated mini-batch gradient rather than per-sample gradients.
+Since the Fisher is tied to a probability distribution that must be normalized, this provides a gauge to make updates invariant to the scale of the loss automatically.